 If your property has suffered from wind damage, don’t allow complications with your insurance claim keep you from recovering fully from your property losses.
-Speak with the attorneys at the Voss Law Firm at 1-888-614-7730 today for experienced help asserting your policyholder rights.
+Speak with the wind damage insurance claim liability lawyers at the Voss Law Firm at 1-888-614-7730 today for experienced help asserting your policyholder rights.

 Common Difficulties With Wind Insurance Claims

 It may seem like a simple process to file a claim for lost shingles or a few broken windows, and sometimes it is.
 However, many property owners instead find themselves struggling to get a fair settlement from the insurance company.
 They may run into a number of potential problems with windstorm insurance claims, such as:

 - Claims that the property damage existed prior to the high winds.

 - Claims that problems with maintenance led to the damage.